vkalithkar/Flight-Crew-Analytics/README.md

 # Flight Crew Physiological Data for Crew State Monitoring

-This project explores physiological data collected fromm pilot/copilot pairs across multiple experimental conditions, including startle/surprise, channelized attention, and a full flight simulator.
+This project explores physiological data collected from pilot/copilot pairs across multiple experimental conditions, including startle/surprise, channelized attention, and a full flight simulator.
 EEG signature, ECG, Respiration, and GSR (galvanic skin response) were all measured.
 This data is sourced from the NASA Open Data Portal.

 ### Experimental Conditions